-- Preview Email Newsletter

 WASHINGTON, July 11 -- The National Black Child Development Institute (NBCDI) submitted a public comment letter to the U.S. Department of Health and Human Services (HHS), urging a shift from deregulation to equity-centered re-regulation in the implementation of federal laws that affect Black children and families.
 In the letter, NBCDI stresses that regulations play a vital role in safeguarding the health and well-being of vulnerable communities, particularly Black children.

-NBCDI, a civil right more ST
+NBCDI, a civil rights organization dedicated to improving the quality more ST

 National Consumers League Urges Federal Action on Ticketing Industry Flaws (10)